DerGuru/The-Resonant/Chapters/P2-02 - Forbidden Maps.md

 “Name?”
 Jason asked.

 “For the phone,” Milo said.
-“So we can say, ‘hand me—’”
+“So we can say, ‘hand me - ’”

-“—**figleaf,**” Lina said instantly, wicked and fond.
+“ - **figleaf,**” Lina said instantly, wicked and fond.
 “It hides our shame.”

 Milo choked on a laugh.
 “Sold.”